Skip to main content

 What Is Landlord Insurance?

 Regular homeowners insurance does not cover rental properties.
-Landlord insurance is needed to protect the property in the case of financial loss that may result from damages to the rental property due to fire, break-in, severe weather, and more.
+Landlord insurance is needed to protect the property in the case of financial loss that may result from damages to the rental property due to fire, break-ins, severe weather, and more.

 What Does Landlord Insurance Cover?